Security, trading fees, tradable assets and more

 What can I do with Interactive Brokers?

 Interactive Brokers is one of the largest brokerage platforms in the world, offering financial market services to roughly a million customers around the globe.
 With Interactive Brokers, you can invest in stocks – both US and international – and you also have access to other financial assets such as ETF, forex, mutual funds, bonds, options, futures, CFDs, cryptos, indices, and commodities.
 Basically, Interactive Brokers is a one-stop-shop for virtually all asset classes.
+Keep reading this in-depth review to discover all the features of this platform.

 Which assets can I trade?